 5. Leverage Skill Assessments:

-Use Pre-employment skill testing to base your decisions on hard facts, instead of depending on a resume that may bring biases.
+Use Pre-employment assessment software to base your decisions on hard facts, instead of depending on a resume that may bring biases.
 You will get to know the skill level of the candidate and whether the candidate’s skills match the candidate’s resume.

 6. Determine Culture Fit: